Vinimancabbr/codeMarathon-APedra/README.md

 # codeMarathon-APedra
- Some exercise that I made since we're joining the interif code marathon as "A pedra"
+ Some exercise that I made since we're joining the interif code marathon as "A pedra".
+Some of them were lost.